128technology/docs/docs/intro_installation_quickstart_mist_aws.md

     :::note
     If the desired security group is not listed you can create your own by selecting **Create a new security group** and following the prompts.
     :::
 16. Expand the _Advanced Details_ and scroll down to the **User data** section.
-To onboard the router to the desired Mist org, you can add cloud-init user-data using the steps in the [Cloud-init Onboarding](#cloud-init-onboarding) section.
+To onboard the router to the desired Mist organization, you can add cloud-init user-data using the steps in the [Cloud-init Onboarding](#cloud-init-onboarding) section.
 17. Select **Review and Launch**.
 18. In the _Boot from General Purpose_ window, select **Continue** and then click **Next**.
 19. On the _Step 7: Review Instance Launch_ page, click **Launch** to finalize the instance.